keebus/TinyReason/README.txt

 	You could even use build.bat script file to compile for Windows or build.sh to compile for the other platforms.

-	The source code has no dependecies (apart of stdlibc++) and can be compiled with any compiler, but you will have to make your own makefile for that.
+	The source code has no dependecies (apart from stdlibc++) and can be compiled with any compiler, but you will have to make your own makefile for that.

 DL Syntax
 =========